 - S Feeling very thirsty or hungry all of the time

-- cs Feeling tired of fatigued
+- S Feeling tired of fatigued

-- 3 Blurry eyesight
+- Blurry eyesight

-- Ingling or loss of sensation in the individual's feet
+- C3 Tingling or loss of sensation in the individual's feet

-- Urinating more often than usual
+- C3 Urinating more often than usual

-- 3 Losing weight without trying
+- C3 Losing weight without trying

 - S Fruity breath odor

 - Stomach pain, nausea/vomiting, inability to keep down fluids

-- ☑ Dry skin/mouth
+- og Dry skin/mouth

-- © Deep, rapid breathing
+- C3 Deep, rapid breathing

-The exact cause of Type 1 Diabetes is unknown, but is most likely autoimmune.
+C3 The exact cause of Type 1 Diabetes is unknown, but is most likely autoimmune.
 Infections or other triggers may cause an individual's body to mistakenly attack the pancreatic cells that produce insulin.
 Type 1 Diabetes, or the tendency towards it, can be passed down through families.

-- © Cognitively in the typical range - Management of this illness is possible with the proper steps and training; may lead typical lives with the proper diet, exercise, and attention to medication.
+- Cognitively in the typical range - C3 Management of this illness is possible with the proper steps and training; may lead typical lives with the proper diet, exercise, and attention to medication.

-- Must take special care with diets and meal planning - G Frequent insulin adjustments may be needed, based on an individual's daily lifestyle - C3 Higher possibility of nerve damage, especially to an individual's feet.
+- Must take special care with diets and meal planning - C3 Frequent insulin adjustments may be needed, based on an individual's daily lifestyle - C3 Higher possibility of nerve damage, especially to an individual's feet.